Special Session II

 • Spatial cognition and perception modeling

-• Design preference and behavior analysis
+• Design preference and occupant behavior analysis

 • Eye-tracking and biometric data in built environments